carpentries-incubator/pangenomics/_episodes/08-tda.md

 </a>

 ### Simplicial complex
-A simplicial complex is a mathematical structure composed of a collection of simplices constructed from a data set.
-In other words, a simplicial complex is a collection of vertices, edges, triangles, tetrahedra, and other elements.
-In this sense, we can think of a simplicial complex as extending the notion of a graph only formed by vertices and edges.
+A simplicial complex is a mathematical structure comprising a collection of simplices constructed from a data set.
+In other words, a simplicial complex is a collection of vertices, edges, triangles, tetrahedra, and other elements that follows specific rules.
+As a starting point, we can think of a simplicial complex as extending the notion of a graph only formed by vertices and edges.
+The following figure shows an example of a simplicial complex.

   <a href="../fig/Tda_Simplicial_complex_example.png">
   <img src="../fig/Tda_Simplicial_complex_example.png" alt="Example Simplicial Complex" width="70%" height="auto"/>